 Birth of a Vision

-Late in 1990 a group of Evangelical church ministers and leaders in the British Midlands met to discuss a pastor's vision to form a Bible training institute for local Christians.
+Late in 1990 a group of Evangelical church ministers and leaders in the Midlands area met to discuss a pastor's vision to form a Bible training institute for local Christians.
 A handful of church leaders decided to go ahead with the initial vision and a few months later plans to launch the new Bible school were underway.
 On 2 October 1991 the new Midlands Bible Institute (MBI) held its first class in a local church (a former convent, pictured).

 From Training Institute to Theological College